Privacy Policy

 Personal information is information or an opinion that identifies an individual.
 It includes name, address, date of birth, photographs, and bank account details, among other things.

-• People we support: name, date of birth, address, personal history, photographs.
+• name, date of birth, address, email, and phone number

 What is sensitive information?